fdw/rofimoji/src/picker/docs/rofimoji.1.md

 \--selector _SELECTOR_

-: Possible values: rofi, wofi, fuzzel, dmenu
+: Possible values: rofi, wofi, fuzzel, dmenu, tofi, bemenu

       Choose the selector application manually.
 Usually `rofi`, but for Wayland, you may want `wofi` or `fuzzel`.